 Buttons course format

-Note: You are currently viewing documentation for Moodle 3.2.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Buttons course format.
+Note: You are currently viewing documentation for Moodle 3.7.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Buttons course format.

 |Buttons course format|

 At any time, only one section is visible and the user can change the current section by clicking on the corresponding button.